Food connects us

 Other than for survival, the quality of food is important for our health, both mentally and physically.
 Access to food is a human right that is why community kitchens, takaya, around Sudan are now playing a significant role in providing food to war-affected communities.
 By offering meals through this unique method of local support and sharing this life-saving aid also bestows dignity on those who receive it.

 Now, going back to the online space, there are a remarkable number of food bloggers who specialize in cooking Sudanese food and also in showing variations and alternatives to ingredients so that recipes can be cooked abroad or to match dietary restrictions.
-One prime example is Simsimia’s kitchen, one of the first of its kind which gained a lot of popularity, especially the rice flour and yogurt asida, which was a quick and accessible method of making the staple dish.
+One prime example is Simsimia’s Kitchen, one of the first of its kind which gained a lot of popularity, especially the rice flour and yogurt asida, which was a quick and accessible method of making the staple dish.
 Simsimia established her food blog in 2008 after she was encouraged on various forums that were popular at the time, to create a platform to recreate recipes by her late mother and help younger women access these recipes.

 Another change to the online culture was the advent of social media, especially Facebook groups which still remains the most popular platform for Sudanese users.
 One of the largest groups is The Sudan Contemporary and Traditional Kitchen, a group that was started in May 2015 by Sudanese chefs and which gained popularity among mothers and now has over 1.5 million members.
 The platform is considered the largest Sudanese cookery platform, as members are encouraged to share recipes with details of all the steps and ingredients.
 The platform has a positive, supportive culture and all comments deemed degrading to skill or culture is prohibited.
 Even for my own work on this blog theme, this platform has been one of the key resources that I have used to learn about recipes but much importantly about culture.
 The discussion format allows many members to explain the cultural norms associated with the dish, the name they use for a specific dish and many aspects that spark discussion between the different members of the group about the recipe or dish.